kendallmiller/kendallmiller.github.io/_posts/2023-07-25-picking-ideas-that-win.md

 ### It's not about the technology

 In the example above, you'll notice it doesn't include any execution factors.
 You don't want to lean into a reason such as you'd execute better, faster, cheaper, or using a particular technology.
 Those items can be achieved by any team that has funding and time.
-You need something that's hard for someone else to replicate so you have the space and time to create a product, bring it to market, and carve out a niche for yourself.
+You need something hard for someone else to replicate so you have the space and time to create a product, bring it to market, and carve out a niche for yourself.

 ### What if I can't find a reason?